YashasManjunath7/anamoly_detection/README.md

 - Precision, recall, and F1 score are used to measure the effectiveness of anomaly detection.
 These metrics are calculated based on the reconstruction error.

 ### 6. Visualization:
-- The notebook plots the reconstruction loss for both normal and anomalous data points.
+- Plotting the reconstruction loss for both normal and anomalous data points.
 - A threshold is set to distinguish between normal and anomalous points based on the reconstruction error.

 ## Conclusion:
-This notebook provides a simple yet effective demonstration of using an autoencoder for anomaly detection.
+This project provides a simple yet effective demonstration of using an autoencoder for anomaly detection.
 By training the autoencoder on normal data and calculating reconstruction loss, anomalies can be detected when the model fails to accurately reconstruct the data.
 """